-Table 1 below summarizes the financial results of the Molo 2015 FS.
+Table 1A, 1B and 1C below summarizes the financial results of the Molo 2015 FS.
+Table 2 below summarizes key mine and process data.
 These are based on a discounted flow analysis of the project using nominal cash flows, which include the effect of inflation.